Del Worsham: 2012: Kalitta Motorsports Crew Chief

 Worsham retired after the end of the 2011 season, to join Kalitta Motorsports as a crew chief for the Toyota Camry Funny Car driven by Alexis DeJoria, daughter of John Paul DeJoria of the John Paul Mitchell Systems hair care line, and sponsored by Tequila Patrón, founded by John Paul.

 2013-2016: Kalitta Motorsports DHL Funny Car

-On November 27, 2012, it was announced that Del Worsham will relinquish his crew chief position to Tommy DeLago and return to the driver’s seat for Kalitta Motorsports as the pilot of the DHL Toyota Camry Funny Car replacing Jeff Arend who had driven the DHL Funny car since the latter part of the 2008 season until 2012.
+On November 27, 2012, it was announced that Worsham would relinquish his crew chief position to Tommy DeLago and return to the driver’s seat for Kalitta Motorsports as the pilot of the DHL Toyota Camry Funny Car, replacing Jeff Arend who had driven the DHL Funny car since the latter part of the 2008 season until 2012.

 2017-Present: Worsham Racing Lucas Oil Funny Car

-In late 2016, Del announced he would be rejoining his father, racing with the Family Team.
-The car will be sponsored for at least 6 races by Lucas Oil Products.
+In late 2016, Worsham announced he would be rejoining his father, racing with the Family Team.
+The car would be sponsored for at least six races by Lucas Oil Products.

-2019- Del is co crew chief for Shawn Langdon's Global Electronics funny car with Kalitta Motorsports.
+2019- Worsham was co crew chief for Shawn Langdon's Global Electronics funny car with Kalitta Motorsports.